conorr/clamshell/README.md

 Command-line wrapper for Python modules
 ---------------------------------------

-Consoll provides a command-line interface to your own Python modules.
-This may not sound like a big deal, since you can already import modules into Python's interactive console using the `-i` switch.
-The aim of consoll, however, is to wrap your module in a command-line interface in such a way that your module becomes _indistinguishable_ from a full-blown terminal client with command history and tab completion.

-Thus, consoll enables you to trivially write your own interactive shells, complete with command history and tab completion.
+Consoll enables you to write your own interactive shells trivially.
+Arrow-key-navigable command history and tab completion come baked in.

 Here is an example: